Tines Workbench Bootcamp Guide

 Use the prompt below in the chat to draft an email.

-"Create an email draft with html tables for the EC2 and IP address info and include recommended next steps".
+"Create an email draft with html tables for the CVE and host data and include recommended next steps".

 Workbench will provide an overview of the draft that it has created.
 You can then send the email to your own email, which Workbench already knows based off of your user information within the Tines tenant.